-- 2. Plaintiff Disintermediation Services, Inc. is a Delaware corporation with a place of business at 6778 Rattle Run Rd, St. Clair, MI. - 3.
-Upon information and belief, defendant LiveAdmins is an Illinois limited liability company with physical locations in Chicago, including at 500 N. Michigan Ave #600, Chicago, IL from which it regularly conducts business related to this action.
+- 2. Plaintiff Disintermediation Services, Inc. is a Delaware corporation with a place of business at 6778 Rattle Run Rd., St. Clair, MI. - 3.
+Upon information and belief, defendant ProProfs, which sells services and products using the name ProProfs, is a California corporation with physical locations in Austin, TX from which it regularly conducts business related to this action.